efredine/tccp-playground/README.md

-# tccp-playground
+# TPC-C Playground
-Repository for evaluating WebApp frameworks using tccp
+Repository for evaluating WebApp frameworks using TPC-C